PeRL STUDIES AUTONOMOUS NAVIGATION & MAPPING FOR MOBILE ROBOTS IN A PRIORI UNKNOWN ENVIRONMENTS.

 Experimental Validation and Testing: We are currently collaborating with MIT and Bluefin Robotics to prototype and test our VAN algorithms on real-world ship hull inspection data using the Hovering-AUV (HAUV) [1].
 The vehicle is designed around a Doppler-based hull-relative navigation strategy using a 1200 kHz DVL mounted on a tilt actuator to measure vehicle velocities with respect to the ship hull for positioning.
 Open-water navigation to the hull is achieved using the DVL tilted toward the seafloor in bottom-lock mode aided by GPS surface fixes.
 Hull sensing is achieved using a Dual frequency IDentification SONar (DIDSON); this sonar modality was chosen for its ability to see through turbid water with high resolution.
 As an operation requirement, the DIDSON requires a grazing angle of 15°–20°, therefore, it also is mounted on a tilt actuator so that this particular graze angle can be maintained.

 To participate in hull-search experiments with the HAUV testbed, PeRL developed a strap-on camera bottle that can be easily mounted to the vehicle.
 The VAN hardware consists of a 12-bit Prosilica GigE camera and a remote light.
 This system can be run topside from a laptop computer over the HAUV’s fiber-optic tether.
-This setup was used to collect imagery of the hull of the USS Saratoga (a decommissioned US Navy aircraft carrier) during AUVFest'08.
+Two different camera configurations are available for the best camera imagery depending on the purpose of mission.